Ensuring women see the same midwife, with longer and more flexible appointments, and enhanced support and information

 – increase engagement with antenatal care and early detection of problems.

 This is likely to increase the number of babies born when they are due, at a healthy weight, and to improve maternal mental health and bonding.
-This is likely to have a positive impact on children’s long term development.
+This is likely to have a positive impact on children’s long-term development and mum’s mental wellbeing.

 Read our blogs: